vitejs/vite/docs/guide/troubleshooting.md

 If HMR is not handled by Vite or a plugin, a full reload will happen.

 Also if there is a dependency loop, a full reload will happen.
 To solve this, try removing the loop.

+### High number of HMR updates in console

+This can be caused by a dependency loop,.
+To solve this, try removing the loop.

 ## Build